TotallyRandomGus/personal_benchmark/README.md

 - Update the different fields of the information section.
 They are used for the info box on webots.cloud:
   - Difficulty: an idea of the benchmark's complexity (for example: Middle School, High School, Bachelor, Master, PhD...)
-  - Robot: Name of the robot used in the benchmark
+  - Robot: the name of the robot used in the benchmark
   - Language: the programming language of the example controller
   - Commitment: an idea of the time required to complete the benchmark (a few minutes, a couple of hours, a couple of days...)